AU-ENVS-Bioinformatics/IlluminaSnakemake/README.md

 Please check the [config file](config/config.yaml) for the flags you want to use and note that the ratio of the maximum number of threads indicated on the command line and threads indicated in the config file will determine whether the process will be parallelized or not.

+> :warning: **This pipeline assumes that you want to use prokka annotated genomes for antismash**: That means there would be no gene finding in antismash.
+You can either modify this behaviour in [the configuration file](config/config.yaml) or run this step aside.

 If you want to use [Big-Scape](https://bigscape-corason.secondarymetabolites.org/), you can also run the following code.
 Notice that .gbk files will be edited to have as an organism the filename (sample name).
 We are also relying on docker for this step.

 ```bash